csc-training/summerschool/mpi/docs/04-mpi-non-blocking.md

 - There are two general mechanisms inside the MPI library to allow communication to proceed at the same time with computations
   - Progress thread within the library
   - Offloading part of the communication to network interface card (NIC)
-- The MPI implementations have typically settings and environment variables to configure communication progression mechanism
+- MPI implementations typically have settings and environment variables for configuring communication progression mechanisms
   - See demonstrations codes: <https://github.com/cschpc/mpi-overlap>